Perfectly Impossible; Gymnasts wrestle with the imperfect

 Black believes the code of points makes up for it in other ways.
 The open-ended nature of the system allows for more creativity in putting together routines.

-“That’s the part of it that’s kind of addicting,” said Black, who qualified for the Olympic all-around final before an ankle injury forced her to sit out.
+“That’s the part of it that’s kind of addicting,” Black, who qualified for the Olympic all-around final before an ankle injury forced her to sit out, said.
 “There’s something new to try.”

 Besides, Black figures “if you could just hit something perfectly, you’d probably lose some of that interest or motivation to keep going.”